-- statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 40.
-The tug berthing facility must be located at the general location shown in "Northport relocated tug facility eastern end concept plan", D60-X (Issue R0, September 2022) at Appendix 1. - 41.
+- 39.40.
+A Chartered Professional Engineer with relevant experience must oversee the construction of the wharf, tug berthing facility, and Water Taxi Pontoon structures to ensure they comply with the design.
+A statement shall be provided by the engineer to Council confirming the construction was undertaken in accordance with the design (by way of a Producer Statement 4 or equivalent). - 40.41.
+The tug berthing facility must be located at the general location shown in "Northport relocated tug facility eastern end concept plan", D60-X (Issue R0, September 2022) at Appendix 1. - 41.42.
 The Water Taxi Pontoon must be located at the general location shown in plan [insert plan reference].